iArcanic/plcs-cw1/reflective-report.md

 ## 2.3 Skills learned in this module

+This module has further enhanced my technical prowess and programming abilities, by mainly focusing on the Java language and the common security exploits associated when developing typical Java programs.
+Throughout the many lab code exercises and examples centered around tasks such as input validation, dependency updates, and parameter checking.
+All threats reinforced were inspired by Java CVEs (Common Vulnerabilities and Exposures) as well as general CWEs (Common Weakness Enumeration) that the CVEs arose from.
+Moreover, getting used to Java in a security context was highly beneficial and serves as a transferrable skill that can be applied when writing code in other programming languages.
+A newfound understanding of CWEs such as code injections, buffer overflows, and lack of error console logging helped me identify mitigation patterns of which I was previously unaware.
+This security mindset has led me to take caution in handling user inputs, third-party library functions, and code robust measures to allow for more resilience in all future projects, not just Java.

 # 3 Applying cyber security in my programming

 # 4 Incorporating cyber security in future programming